Outlier622/Long_video_understanding/README.md

 The sampler selected a fixed number of keyframes per clip while trying to preserve both temporal coverage and high-information visual moments.

+This version improved the pipeline by selecting more meaningful frames instead of sampling only at fixed intervals.

 ### Full-Episode Processing Result

 On `ep02`, the content-aware sampling pipeline successfully processed the full episode into clip-level keyframe inputs.